-If you are a text messaging novice, wanting to communicate with the grandkids, or a sms-superstar new to the iPhone, this article will detail how to send an SMS message on the iPhone as well as how to send group messages to your friends.
-If you know how to send a messgae but you're just a little confused by the features of the Messages app, here's how to use Messages on the iPhone.
+If you are a text messaging novice wanting to communicate with the grandkids, a sms-superstar new to the iPhone, or just wondering how the Messages app has changed in the latest version of iOS, this article will tell you everything you need to know about how to send an SMS, text message or iMessage on the iPhone, as well as how to send group messages and use all of the fun features in the Messages app.

 First the basics: